iron-software/IronPdfJava.Examples/examples/headers-and-footers/README.md

 ***Based on <https://ironpdf.com/examples/headers-and-footers/>***

-The following code sample illustrates how IronPDF grants developers the capability to assign headers and footers in PDF documents, whether they’re sourced from a filesystem or created from HTML.
+This sample demonstrates how IronPDF enables the customization of headers and footers for PDF documents, either loaded from the file system or created from HTML sources.

-Utilizing the `TextHeaderFooter` class, developers can designate text for the left, center, or right sections of a PDF document's header or footer.
-The example above demonstrates how developers can effortlessly construct headers and footers with the help of IronPDF's predefined templating tags such as `{date}`, `{time}`, and `{page}`.
-There's no obligation to stick strictly to these tags; IronPDF allows the inclusion of any text in any quantity at these positions for enhanced customization.
+Using the `TextHeaderFooter` class, developers can define text for the left, right, or center sections of a PDF document's header or footer.
+As illustrated, it's simple to configure headers and footers leveraging IronPDF's built-in template tags, such as `{date}`, `{time}`, and `{page}`.
+IronPDF does not limit users to these tags only; it allows for the integration of any type and volume of text in these areas.

-For added creativity and design control, consider the `HtmlHeaderFooter` class as an alternative to the `TextHeaderFooter` class.
-This substitution significantly enhances the aesthetic appeal and presentation of your documents within IronPDF.
+For enhanced design versatility within IronPDF, consider opting for the `HtmlHeaderFooter` class instead of the `TextHeaderFooter` class.
+This choice improves the aesthetic appeal and customization of your document presentations.